Structural Variant Calling

 The DRAGEN SV Caller can discover all identifiable structural variant types in the absence of copy number analysis and large-scale de novo assembly.
 For more information on detectable types, see Detected Variant Classes.

 For each structural variant and indel, the SV Caller attempts to assemble the breakends by gathering nearby evidential reads, and to call SV events to base pair resolution by aligning assemblies against the reference genome.
 Then SV caller reports the left-shifted breakend coordinate (per the VCF 4.2 SV reporting guidelines), together with any breakend homology sequence and/or inserted sequence between the breakends.
 As a result, SV events' reported coordinates may not be directly reflected by read alignments' IGV view.
-Often the assembly will fail to provide a confident explanation of the data.
-In this case, the variant is reported as IMPRECISE, and scored according to the paired-end read evidence only.
+Often the assembly will fail to provide a confident explanation of the data, especially in repeat regions.
+As a result, the SV caller will skip providing single-base resolution breakpoints or the associated split read support.
+In such cases, the SV caller will approximate the event breakpoints and score the events under the unified likelihood model as in other regular cases but report the variant as IMPRECISE instead.

 You can provide known SVs as input for forced genotyping.
 This known SV input can be scored either standalone or together with the standard SV discovery workflow, in which case the known and discovered SVs are merged.